Virtual Clinic Videos

 Brian's HO scale Long Island Rail

-on Long Island, including Brooklyn, Queens, and Penn Station
+Long Island, including Brooklyn, Queens, and Penn Station in

-in Manhattan, and the town of Huntington further out in
+Manhattan, and the town of Huntington further out in Suffolk

-Suffolk County.
-His clinic focuses on how to plan an urban
+County.
+His clinic focuses on how to plan an urban scene for

-scene for your layout, identifying the key elements that
+your layout, identifying the key elements that make up urban

-make up urban scenes, and then explaining what the key
+scenes, and then explaining what the key modeling components

-—cutaways— to model underground stations, and also modeling
+underground stations, and also modeling overhead subways, or

-overhead subways, or —Els—.
-His clinic presentation contains
+—Els—.
+His clinic presentation contains many photos that

 Molding and Casting in Hydrocal and Resin — Jay